Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Optimal Control of our Model

-A necessary condition for optimality is provided by the Pontryagin minimum principle (PMP).
-Using state variables $x = (S,I,R,S^*,I^*,R^*)$, costate variables $p = (p_S,p_I,p_R,p_{S^*},p_{I^*},p_{R^*})$, and control variables $u = (\alpha,\eta,\mu,\nu),$ we define the Hamiltonian where $r(x,u)$ is the running cost \eqref{eq:runningCost} and $f(x,u)$ is defined by the right-hand side of \eqref{eq:SIRwithCompliance}.
+Given existence of optimal controls, a necessary condition for optimality is provided by the Pontryagin minimum principle (PMP).
+Using state variables $x = (S,I,R,S^*,I^*,R^*)$, costate variables $p = (p_S,p_I,p_R,p_{S^*},p_{I^*},p_{R^*})$, and control variables $u = (\alpha,\eta,\mu,\nu),$ we define the Hamiltonian where $r,\ell$ are as in \eqref{eq:costFunc} and $f(x,u)$ is defined by the right-hand side of \eqref{eq:SIRwithCompliance}.
 Then the PMP states that if $ x(\cdot), u(\cdot)$ are an optimal state and control pair for \eqref{eq:optControlProb}, then there is a corresponding costate trajectory $ p(\cdot)$ such that We direct the reader to several classical sources for proofs and discussions regarding the PMP; for example, \cite[\S5]{Athans}, \cite[\S4]{Liberzon}, \cite[\S1,2]{Pontryagin}, \cite[\S12]{CTTextbook}.
 We note that \eqref{eq:stateDyn} is exactly the original dynamics \eqref{eq:SIRwithCompliance}.
 We refer to \eqref{eq:costateDyn} as the \emph{costate dynamics}, and \eqref{eq:OptCondition} as the \emph{optimality condition}.
 The condition $p(T) = 0$ in \eqref{eq:costateDyn} is called the \emph{transversality condition} (discussed in the aforementioned sources), and takes this simplified form because we consider a fixed time, free end-point problem with no terminal cost.

-We will use the forward-backward sweep method described in \cite[\S4]{Lenhart} to numerically solve \eqref{eq:stateDyn}-\eqref{eq:OptCondition}.
-We fully detail the algorithm shortly, but first, to make all computations entirely explicit, we write out \eqref{eq:costateDyn} and \eqref{eq:OptCondition} for our specific choice of cost functional \eqref{eq:costFunc}.
-In our case, the Hamiltonian can be written Thus, \eqref{eq:costateDyn} reads along with zero terminal condition $p_X(T) = 0$ for each $X \in \{S,I,R,S^*,I^*,R^*\}.$

-Because the Hamiltonian is quadratic in the control variables $u = (\alpha,\eta,\mu,\nu)$, one can easily resolve the optimality condition \eqref{eq:OptCondition} by simply minimizing a quadratic function and projecting back onto the admissible set of control values.
-Suppressing dependence on $t$, once the state and costate variables are known, optimal controls are given by

-Given this, the forward-backward sweep method is detailed in algorithm \ref{alg:1}.
-We include some basic implementation notes.
-For the initial guess, we always use $u^{(0)} \equiv 0$.
-Step (iv) in the iteration is a relaxation step which may not be necessary but, empirically, accelerates convergence.
-For convergence criterion, we halt the iteration when the relative change in control variables (measured in supremum norm) is below some specified tolerance.
-Using the suggestion of \cite[\S4]{Lenhart}, we rearrange the condition slightly so as to avoid division by zero in the case that zero control is optimal.
-Thus our convergence criterion is where ``$\text{tol}$" is the convergence tolerance.
-While \eqref{eq:convergenceCriterion} is written for $\alpha$, we enforce this criterion for each of $\alpha,\eta,\mu,\nu$ and only halt the iteration once all of them satisfy the condition.
+In the ensuing section, we describe numerically resolving optimal controls via the sequential quadratic Hamiltonian method \cite{SQH}.